 Did you install any new adapters immediately before the problem appeared?
 With the power disconnected, remove any other adapters, one at a time, then reconnect power and attempt to reboot after each removal.
 Locking up on the BIOS screen is often due to an adapter conflict, but if removing the other adapters doesn't solve the problem, proceed to Motherboard, CPU and RAM Failure.

-If the motherboard is a new upgrade, try the video adapter in another system before trashing it, since it could be a simple incompatibility.
-If installing a new video adapter doesn't solve your "dead screen" problem, it's probably a motherboard related problem, even though you got to this point without any beep codes.
+If the motherboard is a new upgrade, try the "failed" video adapter in another system before trashing it, since it could be a simple incompatibility.
+If installing a new video adapter doesn't solve your "dead screen" problem, it's likely a motherboard failure issue, even though you got to this point without any beep codes.
 Proceed to Motherboard, CPU and RAM Failure.
-I just added an illustrated guide for how to replace an AGP video adapter to the site.

 Do you keep seeing the GPU (Graphics Processor Unit) from the motherboard announcing itself when the PC powers on, even though you've replaced it with an add-in video adapter, whether PCI Express, or an older AGP or plain PCI adapter?
 You need to disable the onboard GPU, either by changing the video setting in CMOS Setup, or with a jumper or dip switch on the motherboard.
 Sometimes, the on-board GPU will be set to "On" or Enabled" in CMOS, when you need it to be "Off" or "Disabled."
 If it is set to "Auto" for automatic or autodetect, that setting obviously isn't working so change it to "Off" or "Disabled."